lcayton/RandomBallCover-GPU/readme.txt

 * kernelWrap.{h,cu} -- CPU wrapper code around the kernels.
 * rbc.{h,cu} -- the core of the RBC data structure.
 Includes the implementation of build and search algorithms.
+* rbc_include.h -- header file to include in your driver.
 * sKernel.{h,cu} -- implementation of the kernel functions related to the parallel scan algorithm (used within the build method).
 * sKernelWrap.{h,cu} -- wrappers for the kernels in sKernel.